silverstripe/silverstripe-upgrader/README.md

 Note that `@skipUpgrade` does not prevent upgrade of class literals, and only affects strings, as these are not ambiguous, and the upgrader can safely update these references.

+## Upgrading localisations

+You can also upgrade all localisation strings in the below files:

+ - keys in lang/src/*.js
+ - keys in lang/src/*.json
+ - keys in lang/*.yml
+ - _t() method keys in all .php files

+You can run the upgrader on these keys with the below command:

+`upgrade-code upgrade <path> --rule=lang`

+Since this upgrade is normally only done on projects that provide their own strings, this rule is not included by default when running a normal upgrade.